-The Benjamin Stickney Cable Memorial Hospital was built in 1917 at the intersection of Essex and County Roads on the former Kimball estate, known in Colonial times as Windmill Hill.
+Construction of the Benjamin Stickney Cable Memorial Hospital was begun at the intersection of Essex and County Roads on the former Kimball estate, known in Colonial times as Windmill Hill.
 Richard Teller Crane Jr. purchased the land on which the building sits and made a further donation of $145,000 to the construction fund.
 The Georgian Revival building was designed by noted hospital architect Edward F. Stevens and is listed on the National Register of Historic Places.
 The facility was doubled in size in 1961, but closed its doors in 1980, and is now an apartment complex.

 Communicable diseases were rampant in the United States before the 20th Century, and most communities relocated infected people to buildings designated as “pest houses.”
 In 1804 the Ipswich Pest House is reported to have been been moved from Scott’s Hill to Town Farm Road.
 Ipswich residents needing treatment that a local physician could not provide went to hospitals in Danvers, Salem and Beverly.